GENERAL TERMS AND CONDITIONS

 |21st – last day of the month||5th of the next month||25th of the next month||25th of the month following the next|

-5. Changes to this procedure shall be announced three months in advance.
+5. Changes to chosen payment schedule shall be announced three months in advance.

-6. Payments will be used to pay the oldest debt due plus the accrued interest on arrears.
+6. Payments shall be applied to the oldest debt which is due plus the accrued interest on

 § 10 Payment after the due date